stellakuma/Word-Selector/README.md

  >> **Sixth commit** - Hotfix of fifth commit. delete 1 bug - delete crash when typing bigger than half of word number or smaller than half of word number.
  >>							(As i think, using vector.begin() function instead of vector.begin() in vector iterator class variable solving this problem. )
  >>								**Please do not use force git push. i'm lost all of my commit in my repo.**
- >> **Seventh commit** - Suck update. totally mass. dirty codes and table layout doesn't come out before user type enter in markdown doc.
+ >> **Seventh commit** - Suck update. totally mess. dirty codes and table layout doesn't come out before user type enter in markdown doc.
  >>							WIP : find some way for fix table layout issue n table width function.

 ## Special Thanks